-The Black Doctors COVID-19 Consortium (BDCC) administers vaccinations without an appointment.
+The Black Doctors COVID-19 Consortium (BDCC) is now administering home vaccinations.
+Call 215-385-0066 or email email@example.com administers vaccinations without an appointment.
 The group supplies the Pfizer vaccine for those over 12, and the Moderna and Johnson & Johnson vaccines for those over 18.
-In June, the group will administer vaccines from 10 am to 4 pm every Tuesday and Thursday at Deliverance Evangelistic Church, 2001 W. Lehigh Ave, Philadelphia.
+In August, the group will administer vaccines from 10 am to 4 pm every Tuesday and Thursday at Deliverance Evangelistic Church, 2001 W. Lehigh Ave, Philadelphia.

 Click here for a full list of additional dates and times